emojicode/emojicode.github.io/src/reference/callables.md

 🍉
 ```

-Note that you can capture the object context of a class type in non-escaping as
+Note that you can capture the object context of a class type in both non-escaping
-well as in escaping closures and also modify its instance variables.
+and escaping closures and also modify its instance variables.
 The context
 of value types and enums, though, can only be captured in non-escaping closures.
 Thus the above sample would not compile if 🕵 was a value type.